midatlanticrisa/precipVisualization/README.md

 The survey (SuppMat2_Survery.pdf) was distributed through Qualtrics.
 The responses are listed in `data/HeavyPrecip_June+5,+2024_11.24.csv`.
 Not all of the responses are high quality, so `data/responses2remove_5June2024.csv` contains a list of responses to remove due to quality issues

 ## Survey analysis
 The directory `analysis/` includes everything needed to reproduce the work described in the papers.
-However, you will more than likely need to update or modify paths to folders/files.
+However, you will need to update or modify paths to folders/files.
 The data files that correspond to the paper are available in the `data/` directory.

 Once you have downloaded the repository, you can open R, install the relevant R packages, and run the analysis.
 Note that if these packages are already installed and/ or loaded in R, R will throw error messages with a request to restart R before proceeding with package updates.